NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 ### 7.1.
 Google Test App reports

-I choose to use [Xunit viewer](https://www.npmjs.com/package/xunit-viewer) 'cause (at the age of this repo creation):
+I choose to use [Xunit viewer](https://www.npmjs.com/package/xunit-viewer) because (at the age of this repo creation):

 -   it is actively maintain
 -   is the most advanced UI on npm